10 Asparagus Health Benefits – And Health Risks – Explained

 Firstly, I should start by saying that if you have symptoms of a UTI, see your doctor.
 You may likely need antibiotics, and waiting around only makes symptoms worse and more dangerous.
 However, there is evidence to suggest that eating asparagus or asparagus capsules can have a soothing effect for a UTI.

-- Anti-inflammatory – fights against free radicals that are causing inflammation because of antioxidants like Glutathione
+- Anti-inflammatory – fights against free radicals that are causing inflammation because of antioxidants like glutathione (a detoxifying compound)

 - Fights bacteria – it’s full of antioxidants and bacteria fighting nutrients, which is important since UTI is generally caused by bacteria like E. coli, which travels from the gut to the urinary tract

-- Soothing for the urinary tract, and is a diuretic – asparagus has a calming effect on your urinary tract and contains an amino acid known as asparagine, which supports your kidneys in flushing E. coli bacteria out of your system
+- Soothing for the urinary tract, and is a diuretic – asparagus has a calming effect on your urinary tract and contains the amino acid asparagine, which supports your kidneys in flushing E. coli bacteria out of your system

 - Boosts immune system – asparagus contains inulin, which promotes the health of good bacteria in the large intestine, and other immune-boosting nutrients like Vitamin C.